 Without John Hughes’ writing, I’d imagine that “Dutch” would have be even more of a flop at the box office.
 Or, you might say his writing elevated it to flop status.
-In any case, there are a bunch of problems with “Dutch,” which stars Ed O’Neill, but it actually is watchable and has a Hughes-type message and ending.
-I know there are worse films that are better critically received and did better at the box office.
-However, put aside any criticism you might have since you won’t go wrong watching this one.
+In any case, there’s a bunch of problems with “Dutch,” which stars Ed O’Neill, but it actually is watchable and has a Hughes-type message and ending.
+“Dutch” is one of those films you probably didn’t see because of indifference or hearing a negative review from friends, but I know there are worse films that are better critically received and did better at the box office.
+However, there’s absolutely no way you can go wrong watching this one.

 (1991; 107 minutes; rated PG-13; directed by Peter Faiman and starring Ed O’Neill, Ethan Embry and JoBeth Williams)

 (NOTE: I updated this review with new links and by fixing misspellings on July 19, 2015.
 I expanded this review with additional trivia and opinion and the updating of links on March 4, 2017.
 I again expanded the review on April 17, 2020.)

 The premise of someone getting to know a bratty kid isn’t a new concept to filmmakers.
 Plus, when you add John Hughes’ writing (and executive producing) with the director whose previous film was “Crocodile Dundee” and add a nice cast, you should have something.
 Well, “Dutch” has something, but it’s not always there … still, when it’s good, it’s really good.

 In “Dutch,” Ed O’Neill plays “Dutch Dooley,” a construction company owner who has a girlfriend fresh off a divorce from her society-driven husband.
 Her son manages to be even snootier than his father and the entire dysfunctional family is set up for nasty Thanksgiving.